Conflict of interest: Stockbrokers

 A conflict of interest is a manifestation of moral hazard, particularly when a financial institution provides multiple services and the potentially competing interests of those services may lead to a concealment of information or dissemination of misleading information.
 A conflict of interest exists when a party to a transaction could potentially make a gain from taking actions that are detrimental to the other party in the transaction.

 There are many types of conflicts of interest such as a pump and dump by stockbrokers.
 This is when a stockbroker who owns a security artificially inflates the price by upgrading it or spreading rumors, and then sells the security and adds short position.
 They will then downgrade the security or spread negative rumors to push the price back down.
 This is an example of stock fraud.
 It is a conflict of interest because the stockbrokers are concealing and manipulating information to make it misleading for the buyers.
 The broker may claim to have the "inside" information about impending news and will urge buyers to buy the stock quickly.
 Investors will buy the stock, which creates a high demand and raises the prices.
 This rise in prices can entice more people to believe the hype and then buy shares as well.
 The stockbrokers will then sell their shares and stop promoting, the price will drop, and other investors are left holding stock that is worth nothing compared to what they paid for it.
 In this way, brokers use their knowledge and position to gain personally at the expense of others.

 The Enron scandal is a major example of pump and dump.
 Executives participated in an elaborate scheme, falsely reporting profits, thus inflating its stock prices, and covered up the real numbers with questionable accounting; 29 executives sold overvalued stock for more than a billion dollars before the company went bankrupt.

 A financial institution with a conflict of interest may also be charged with market manipulation.
 Stockbrokers that act as market makers have a duty to establish bona fide.
 A conflict of interest serves against that regulation.
 Stockbrokers have to prove that their trading interests and transacting interests do not interfere with serving the interests of investors at brokerages.

-Media
+News media

-Any media organization has a conflict of interest in discussing anything that may impact its ability to communicate as it wants with its audience.
-Most media, when reporting a story which involves a parent company or a subsidiary, will explicitly report this fact as part of the story, in order to alert the audience that their reporting has the potential for bias due to the possibility of a conflict of interest.
+Commercial news media have a conflict of interest in discussing anything that may impact their ability to communicate with their audience.
+Most news outlets, when reporting a story that involves a parent company or a subsidiary, will explicitly report this fact as part of the story, to alert the audience that their reporting has the potential for bias due to the possible conflict of interest.

 The business model of commercial media organizations (i.e., any that accept advertising) is selling behavior change in their audience to advertisers.
 However, few in their audience are aware of the conflict of interest between the profit motive and the altruistic desire to serve the public and "give the audience what it wants".